Astroua/TurbuStat/docs/tutorials/statistics/dendrogram_example.rst

 The results have slightly changed.
 The left panel shows fewer features at nearly every values of :math:`\delta` as regions along the edges are connected across the boundaries.

-Creating the initial dendrogram is the most time-consuming step.
-To check the progress of building the dendrogram, `dendro_verbose=True` can be set to give a progress bar and time-to-completion estimate.
+**Creating the initial dendrogram is the most time-consuming step.** To check the progress of building the dendrogram, `dendro_verbose=True` can be set in the previous call to give a progress bar and time-to-completion estimate.

 Computing dendrograms can be time-consuming when working with large datasets.
 We can avoid recomputing a dendrogram by loading from an HDF5 file::